 Initially Santa Rosa County Sheriff’s Office reported Brock’s brother, Jeremiah Hamilton, was involved in the November 7 incident.
 But SRSO Spokesman Jillian Durkin on November 8 issued a correction, stating Brock “provided a false name during investigations” of the November 7 incident.

 Police records state that a Navarre property owner called SRSO around 2 a.m. on November 7 after shooting a male trespasser on property he and his wife own adjacent to their residence on Pine Ranch Road in Navarre.
-During that incident, Brock was reportedly acting aggressively toward Josh Huston, a former Special Forces veteran, who shot Hamilton in the arm after noticing a shiny metal object, which turned out to be a flashlight.
+During that incident, Brock was reportedly acting aggressively toward Josh Huston, a former Special Operations veteran, who shot Hamilton in the arm after noticing a shiny metal object, which turned out to be a flashlight.

 Police records show SRSO Deputy Mitchell Scott Kelly interviewed Hamilton, who admitted trespassing “several times” at the Hustons’ property.
 Hamilton reportedly admitted to Kelly that he would enter the Hustons’ property through the rear, which was not fenced off.
 Lewis also noted there were posted no trespassing signs on the property.
 Dep.
 Kelly’s affadavit in the matter was not signed until January 4, 2023.